 Emergency Contraception must only be used in an emergency, hence the name.
 It is not a general form of contraception and should never be used instead of your regular contraceptive method.

-The morning after pill is designed to prevent pregnancy after unprotected sex, or if a method of contraception has failed and must be taken within 72 hours of intercourse, as a matter of urgency.
+The morning after pill is designed to prevent pregnancy after unprotected sex, or if a method of contraception has failed.
+It must be taken as soon as possible after sex, as a matter of urgency.
 There are two types.
-Levonelle can be taken up to 72 hours after sex, but EllaOne can still be taken up to 120 hours (5 days) after intercourse and is generally considered more effective.
+Levonelle can be taken up to 72 hours after sex, and EllaOne which can be taken up to 120 hours (5 days) after intercourse and is generally considered more effective.

 How does it work?